The Ultimate Guide to Troubleshooting Kiln Problems

 If the temperature indicator of the controls seems to be defective, there is a high likelihood that your kiln has electrical noise being transmitted to the control.
 You will know your temperature control is erratic when the temperature shifts quickly by several degrees from one temperature to the next.

-Here is how to troubleshoot electrical noise in control:
+Here is how to troubleshoot electrical noise in the control:

 - Check the kiln ground.
-Make sure there is a good and common ground to the kiln and all other kiln components.
+Make sure there is good, common ground between the kiln and all other kiln components.

 - Check contacts on power contactors.
-If you check the contacts on the power contactors and find out that they are fused, replace them or complete the contact.
+If you check the power contacts and find they are fused, replace them or complete them.

 Pyrometer Is Not Accurate or Does Not Seem To Indicate at All